 (5) The oxyacetylene flame alloy powder spray welding process is suitable for surface strengthening or repair of various carbon steel and low-alloy steel parts, but some characteristics of the part materials should be noted.

-When the linear expansion coefficient of the base material is greatly different from that of the alloy spray welding layer, it is less than 12 × 10-6/℃ greater than 12 × 10-6/℃, this process should be used with caution to avoid cracks.
+When the linear expansion coefficient of the base material is greatly different from that of the alloy spray welding layer, i.e., less than 12 × 10-6/℃ or greater than 12 × 10-6/℃, this process should be used with caution to avoid cracks.

-This is because these materials are easy to generate a dense and stable oxide film under the action of oxygen, which blocks the wetting effect of molten alloy on the base.
+This is because these materials generate a dense and stable oxide film under the action of oxygen, blocking the wetting effect of the molten alloy on the base.

 (6) Metal materials that can be spray welded without special treatment:

-① Carbon structural steel with carbon content ≤ 0.25%.
+① Carbon structural steel with a carbon content ≤ 0.25%.

 ③ 18-8 Stainless steel, nickel stainless steel, grey cast steel, malleable iron, ductile iron, low-carbon pure iron, red copper.

-(7) The metal materials to be slowly cooled after spray welding at 250-375 ℃ shall be preheated.
+(7) Metal materials that require slow cooling after spray welding at 250-375 ℃ must be preheated:

-② Manganese, molybdenum, vanadium Alloy structural steel with total nickel content >3%;
+② Manganese, molybdenum, vanadium alloy structural steel with a total nickel content >3%;

 ③ Alloy structural steel with chromium content ≤ 2%;